 A less common workaround on the mortgage recording tax is a mortgage assumption where you take over the seller's mortgage.

 “The assumption is jumping into the shoes of the current borrower, so it’s the same interest rate, the same payments, the same payment schedule.
-Nothing has changed and you pay the tax on the change which is zero,” says Price.
+Nothing has changed and you pay the tax on the change which is zero,” Price says.

-This strategy for reducing the mortgage recording tax is less common than a mortgage assignment and incurs an assumption fee of around 1 percent.
-Price says assumptions can be popular if the original interest rate is lower than the current one—something that's not currently an issue with today's low rates.
+This strategy for reducing the mortgage recording tax is increasingly rare.
+Price says assumptions can be popular if the original interest rate is lower than the current one—something that's not really an issue even as low rates edge up.